-• Style: The Style pop-up lets you save brush information to use at another time.
-Selecting a saved item from the menu will open that saved brush's characteristics.

-- Shape: The Shape menu displays a list of all custom brush shapes in your library.
+- Style: The Style pop-up lets you save brush information to use at another time.
+Selecting a saved item from the menu will open that saved brush's characteristics. - Shape: The Shape menu displays a list of all custom brush shapes in your library.
 The top item in the list is the default, round brush. - Paint Mode: The paint mode controls if you are painting out (hiding the effect) or painting in (restoring the effect).
 You can tell your current mode by looking at the plus or minus icon in the center of the brush.
 If the icon is minus, you are painting out, and if the icon is a plus, you are painting in.
-You can change the mode in the Tool Options bar, or by pressing the X key, or by holding down the Option (Mac) or Alt (Windows) key temporarily. - Brush Size: You can control the size of the brush using the Size pop-up.
-Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work.
-You can control the size of the brush several ways: - Use the Size pop-up in the Tool Options bar. - Use the left and right bracket keys: '[' and ']'. - Use your mouse's scroll wheel (this option can be set in HDR 2022's Preferences). - Use your pressure-sensitive tablet. - Feather: You control the amount of feathering-or hardness-of the brush by using the Feather pop-up in the Tool Options bar.
+You can change the mode in the Tool Options bar, or by pressing the X key, or by holding down the Option (Mac) or Alt (Windows) key temporarily.

+- Brush Size: You can control the size of the brush using the Size pop-up.
+Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work. - Feather: You control the amount of feathering-or hardness-of the brush by using the Feather pop-up in the Tool Options bar.
 The feather has a range from 1 to 100 percent.
 Use a small feather at high magnification for precise, hard-edged work and a large, soft-edged brush in Fit to screen mode for general work.
 You can visually see your feather by watching the outer concentric circle of the brush tool.
 In addition to the Feather pop-up, you can adjust the size of the feather by holding down the Shift key and pressing the right or left bracket keys on your keyboard. - Opacity: You can control the opacity, or strength of the brush with the Opacity pop-up in the Tool Options bar.
 The opacity has a range from 1 to 100 percent.
 You use a high opacity to paint quickly and hide large areas.
 You use a lower opacity for blending areas together or for subtle work.
 You can control the size of the brush several ways: - Use the Opacity pop-up in the Tool Options bar. - Press the Option (Mac) or Alt (Windows) key on your keyboard and press one of the number keys.
-Each number represents an opacity percentage from 10% (1) to 90% (9); 0 represents no opacity. - Use your pressure-sensitive tablet.
+Each number represents an opacity percentage from 10% (1) to 90% (9); O represents no opacity. - Use your pressure-sensitive tablet.

 TIP: Think of the opacity as the shade of gray you are painting onto your mask.
-While white in a mask represents 100% of an effect showing and black represents no effect showing, all opacity settings in between will show a percentage of the effect.
-This can be very useful when you wish to blend masks in a realistic manner.
+White in a mask represents 100% of an effect showing and black represents no effect showing; opacity settings in between will show a percentage of the effect.
+This can be useful when you wish to blend masks in a realistic manner.